danisla/terraform-ci-example/docs/01_SETUP.md

 # Terraform Admin Project Setup

 Create a new GCP Project that we'll configure for Terraform.
-This project will not contain any resources but it will store the Terraform state using the [GCS remote backend](https://www.terraform.io/docs/backends/types/gcs.html) and you will configure a service account with permissions to create other projects.
+This project will not contain any resources but it will store the Terraform state using the [GCS remote backend](https://www.terraform.io/docs/backends/types/gcs.html) and you will configure a service account with permissions to create other p

 ## Configure the gcloud sdk